The Private Equity Review: Norway

-We expect the coming year to see the entry into force of Norwegian rules implementing the EU Sustainable Finance Disclosure Regulation (SFDR) and Taxonomy Regulations.
-The Norwegian Ministry of Finance has held a public consultation of its proposal for a law to implement the regulations, possibly before they are incorporated into the EEA Agreement.
-Although the rules do not – as a starting point – contain substantive investment restrictions, the spirit of the rules and the seeming appetite for environmental, social and governance (ESG) and sustainability products from institutional investors would likely require private equity sponsors to integrate ESG into their investment and risk management processes to a much higher degree than what has been the case to date, also affecting the work of service providers in transactions.
+We expect the coming year to see the entry into force of Norwegian rules implementing the EU Sustainable Finance Disclosure Regulation (SFDR) and Taxonomy Regulations, which were adopted by the Norwegian parliament in December 2020.
+Although the rules do not – as a starting point – contain substantive investment restrictions, the spirit of the rules and the seeming appetite for environmental, social and governance (ESG) and sustainability products from institutional investors would likely require private equity sponsors to integrate ESG into their investment and risk management processes to a much higher degree than has been the case to date, also affecting the work of service providers in transactions.

 Notwithstanding the market conditions affecting all investors, private equity investors are especially dependent upon professional and successful deal sourcing to be able to deploy committed capital and make divestments on optimal terms upon the prospect of the termination of a fund.

 Norway has traditionally had a broad and deep economic relationship with the United Kingdom, both before and after the United Kingdom became a member of the EU.
 Norwegian fund sponsors eager to attract non-Norwegian capital have also often relied on the power of City of London-based placement agents.
-It remains to be seen how Brexit will affect these relations and investment activity, both in the United Kingdom by funds advised by Norwegian managers and of UK-based funds in Norway.
+So far, the effects of covid-19 seem to have eclipsed any negative outcome of Brexit on these relations and investment activity, both in the United Kingdom by funds advised by Norwegian managers and of UK-based funds in Norway.

-1 Peter Hammerich is a partner and Markus Heistad is a senior lawyer at BAHR.
+1 Peter Hammerich is a partner and Markus Heistad is a specialist partner at BAHR.

 2 Official Brent Oil prices.